 Extensive 14-foot glazing offers expansive views from every room and opens onto a wide cedar deck that runs the length of the house.
 Bedrooms are located on opposite ends of the rectangular plan, bookending the open living spaces.

-+HOUSE’s quiet, clean lines and eminently functional spaces belie a wealth of complex, health-sensitive technologies beneath.
-In serving the client’s acute allergies and sensitivities, construction materials and protocols for the home were strictly prescribed.
-Built of inert cementitious blocks that inhibit the growth of fungi and molds, the walls are finished with a natural clay plaster that requires no paint finish.
-A soy-based sealer was used for the concrete floors and counters, and untreated silk and hemp fabric was used for the curtains.
+Achieving a healthy house for both our clients and the environment meant conducting in-depth research into a wide range of products and locally produced materials suited to the climate.
+The result is a thoroughly environmental house that features a wealth of high-performance materials and furnishings that promote wellness and longevity.
+Built from inert cementitious blocks that inhibit the growth of fungi and molds, the walls are finished with a natural clay plaster that requires no paint finish.
+A soy-based sealer was used for the concrete floors and counters, and the curtains are all made from untreated silk and hemp fabric.

 With a green roof, heat-mirror triple glazing, solar shading, ample passive ventilation and daylighting, and a geothermal system, +House earned LEED Gold certification — an ambitious designation for residential architecture that testifies to the project’s environmental stewardship at every turn.